TheeKingZa/AirBnB_clone_v2/web_flask/README.md

       def show_user_profile(username):
           return f'User: {username}'
     ```
-Here, the show_user_profile() function takes the username variable from the URL and displays it in the response. **/
+Here, the show_user_profile() function takes the username variable from the URL and displays it in the response.

 [^](#need-to-know)
 ---

 # What is a Template
-/** A template in web development refers to a pre-designed layout or structure used to generate dynamic content.
-In Flask, templates are HTML files that can include placeholders for dynamic data. **/
+**A template in web development refers to a pre-designed layout or structure used to generate dynamic content.
+In Flask, templates are HTML files that can include placeholders for dynamic data.**

 # Create an HTML Response in Flask Using a Template
-/** To create an HTML response using a template in Flask:
+**To create an HTML response using a template in Flask:**

   Create an HTML template file, e.g., template.html.
   Use Flask's render_template function to render the HTML template and pass dynamic data.